Robert De Cormier: Biography

 De Cormier was the conductor and leader of The Belafonte Folk Singers during most of its lifetime, from 1957 to 1965.
 He also headed The Robert De Cormier Singers, who performed extensively in the mid-1960s and then sporadically until the mid-1990s.

 Robert De Cormier was the music director and conductor of the New York Choral Society from 1970 to 1987 and was a music director emeritus.
 In 1993, De Cormier helped to found the Vermont Symphony Orchestra Chorus, which he conducted until his retirement in 2014.
 He founded Counterpoint, a Vermont-based choral group, consisting of eleven members.
 He has conducted music for the operas Der Kaiser von Atlantis and Brundibár.
 He has also recorded several Christmas albums with his choral group, The Robert De Cormier Singers.
+He was also music director at Elizabeth Irwin High School in New York City in the late 50's.

 De Cormier taught a class at Saint Michael's College in Colchester, Vermont, entitled "Songs of Resistance: Music in Struggle" in 2008.
 Recently, De Cormier conducted at the Vermont International Music Festival in the summer of 2009.
 In the winter of 2012, he directed the chorus at the Vermont High School Honors Music Festival, held at Castleton State College.

 De Cormier died of kidney failure in Rutland, Vermont, at the age of 95.